Analytical Insights and Universal Behavior in Fast Thermal Equilibration Protocols: ESE Protocol

 the protocol is

-where $c = \frac{1}{t_f} (\sqrt{k_i/k_f}-1)$ and time interval $t\in (0,t_f)$.
-This protocol has the peculiarity that it minimizes the work, as it has been shown in Refs.~\cite{schmiedlEfficiencyMaximumPower2007,trizac3}.
-A second example is a linear relation for the variance $\chi_2(t)$ that satisfy the boundary conditions Eqs.(\ref{PVIa})-(\ref{PVIb}):
+where $c = \frac{1}{t_f} (\sqrt{k_i/k_f}-1)$ and the time interval $t\in (0,t_f)$.
+This protocol has the peculiarity of minimizing average work, as shown in Refs.~\cite{schmiedlEfficiencyMaximumPower2007,trizac3}.
+Another example is a linear relationship for the variance $\chi_2(t)$ that satisfies the boundary conditions in Eqs.~(\ref{PVIa})-(\ref{PVIb})

 whose protocol $k_L(t)$ is of the form for $t\in (0,t_f)$